shiveshc/CRF_Cell_ID/Readme.md

 end
 ```
 <img src = "extra/landmark_to_neuron_map.jpg" width=50% >
+`CRF_Cell_ID` annotates the identities of all cells keeping the landmark cells' identities fixed and constraining the optimization.

 ## 3. Predict identities
 Once done with reading and preparing data for annotation, we'll run the core prediction algorithm.
 The main function to do is `annotation_CRF_landmark`